jimklimov/git-scripts/README.md

 on an `oi/hipster` ;) I took Phil's script from his StackOverflow post and just added links to his posts and a `bash` shebang.

+* `git-dig-history` -- this allows to search and even rewrite the git repo history, looking for a specified PATTERN.
+Use-cases include replacement of sensitive data (e.g. avoid password leaking when a project gets opensourced) and looking for commits related to a keyword you are trying to track down.

 As with any other Git methods, it suffices that these scripts are available in your `PATH` (e.g. in `$USER/bin`, or symlinked to `/usr/bin`, etc.) and then they can be called as `git method-name`, such as `git zclone ws1 /tmp/buildws`.